Boeing Defense, Space & Security in the Middle East

 Products provided by BDS to customers in the region include the C-17 Globemaster III and Chinook helicopters; F/A-18, F-15S/SA, Airborne Warning and Control System (AWACS), Apache and tanker aircraft; as well as Boeing 376, 601 and 702 satellites operated by Thuraya Satellite Telecommunications.

-Boeing continues to contribute to the expansion of the technical base of the Alsalam Aircraft Company in the Kingdom of Saudi Arabia, in both civil and military applications.
+Boeing continues to contribute to the expansion of the technical base of the Alsalam Aerospace Industries in the Kingdom of Saudi Arabia, in both civil and military applications.
 The Company was established after a Boeing-led consortium won a major land-based, integrated air defense contract in Saudi Arabia called Peace Shield in 1985.